enkidevs/curriculum/lua/roblox-studio/tweening-service-i/property-table-variable.md

 ## Content

-The **PropertyTable** is a local variable and an array or a table.
+The `PropertyTable` is a local variable and an array or a table.

-*Each element* in the array will *hold the data for a changed property*.
+*Each element* in the array will **hold the data for a changed property**.
+Think of this as the properties for a moment in time for an object, as you'll likely have multiple `PropertyTables` for various moments in time.

 > Remember to put semi-colon after every element in the table!